Exile (American band): Musical styles

-Exile is noted for their successful transition from pop and rock music to country music.
+Exile is known for their successful transition from pop and rock music to country music.
 Writing for AllMusic, Steve Huey stated that "Among rock listeners, Exile is remembered as the one-hit wonder responsible for 1978's number one smash 'Kiss You All Over.'
 However, in the early '80s, the Kentucky-bred band reinvented itself as a country outfit—and a hugely successful one at that."
-Westbrook found hard rock influences in the band's Warner albums, particularly in the gruffness of original lead singer Jimmy Stokley's voice as well as the guitars, drums, and synthesizers present on tracks from All There Is.
-Huey stated that Taylor "spearheaded" the band's transition to country music, while Westbrook noted that the success of "The Closer You Get" and "Take Me Down" in their subsequent covers by Alabama was also integral to the shift of Exile's sound.
+Westbrook wrote of hard rock influences in the band's Warner albums, particularly in the gruffness of original lead singer Jimmy Stokley's voice as well as the guitars, drums, and synthesizers present on tracks from All There Is.
+Huey stated that Taylor "spearheaded" the band's transition to country music, while Westbrook said that the success of "The Closer You Get" and "Take Me Down" in their subsequent covers by Alabama was also integral to the shift of Exile's sound.
 Westbrook also thought that Taylor and Pennington both had Southern accents conducive to singing country.
 Hargis told Cashbox in 1984, "It originally started as a rhythm and blues group.
 When I joined it had developed into a rock 'n' roll band.
 I suppose because it was the thing to do at the time, even though we all grew up with country music; it wasn't the thing to do, to be in a country band."